 There shall be just one site for check-in at the ease-off in the morning and one site for weigh-in in the afternoon.
 Failure to check-in prior to ease off or weigh-in may result in disqualification.

-The tournament weigh site will be determined by the Board.
+The tournament weigh site will be determined by the Board and communicated to all club tournament anglers by the Tournament Director prior to ease off for that event.

-Scoring shall be determined by the pounds and ounces of each team’s/competitor’s catch during the tournament.
+Scoring shall be determined by the pounds and ounces of each team’s/competitor’s catch during the tournament of fish will be weighed in decimal formal with two numbers behind the decimal.
+For example: 14.84 pounds.
 Only largemouth or smallmouth bass will be weighed for scoring purposes.
 No regurgitated matter or other foreign matter may be placed in a bass.
 Altering any bass by adding weight or trimming fins or any other means is grounds for immediate disqualification.

 The daily tournament limit shall be five (5) bass unless a state regulation is less than 5, in which case the state regulation limit will prevail.
 The minimum length of bass shall be 12 inches unless a state regulation requires a longer minimum, in which case the state regulation will prevail.
-Bass presented for weigh-in failing to measure above the prescribed minimum length shall result in a penalty deduction of one pound from the team’s/competitor’s catch for each short bass.
+Bass presented for weigh-in failing to measure above the prescribed minimum length determined by the Tournament Director shall result in a penalty deduction of one pound from the team’s/competitor’s catch for each short bass.

 Teams/competitors shall not have more than a daily tournament limit in their possession during tournament hours.
 A team/competitor possessing more than a tournament limit of 5 bass shall be assessed a penalty deduction of 2 pounds per bass over the limit.

 Every effort shall be made to ensure the care and healthy release of fish after weigh-in.
 Teams/competitors are required to safely house and transport bass in a livewell.
 The livewell must have sufficient capacity to safely hold a tournament daily limit.
 The livewell must be capable of pumping and circulating fresh water or aeration through use of electric pumps.
-Team/competitors are encouraged to utilize non-puncturing culling tags.
+Team/competitors shall utilize non-puncturing culling tags.

 Teams/competitors shall not cull dead fish.
 Any dead bass in a team’s/competitor’s possession must be included in the daily tournament limit.
 A dead bass presented for weigh-in shall be assessed a penalty deduction of 4 ounces per dead bass presented for weigh-in.